neokii/op4/README.md

 **Panda Issues**
 ----------------
-Make sure to run the `./recover.sh` while car is off, otherwise "Invalid DFU Signature".
-If you still get "Invalid DFU Signature" unplug comma for 5 min and plug it back in and run `./recover.sh` again.
+Make sure to run the `./recover.sh` while car is off, otherwise it won't find the device.
+If it still can't find the device, unplug comma for 5 min and plug it back in and run `./recover.sh` again.

 **Comma 3**